GoogleChrome/developer.chrome.com/site/en/blog/scroll-animation-performance-case-study/index.md

 As you might have expected, the classic JavaScript version becomes janky and sluggish due to the main thread resources junction.
 On the other hand, the CSS version is completely unaffected by the heavy JavaScript work and can respond to the user's scroll interactions.

-{% Video src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/jEhFBLHvDb9W0VFFupYz.mp4", width="800", height="485", autoplay="true", loop="true", muted="true" %}
+{% Video src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/jEhFBLHvDb9W0VFFupYz.mp4", width="800", height="485", autoplay="true", loop="true", muted="true", controls="true" %}

 {% Codepen { user: 'nyb1030', id: 'gOBvZgR' } %}